andrewdavidmackenzie/flow/docs/running/running.md

 ### Example Invocations
 - `flowc -C flowr/src/bin/flowrcli/context flowr/examples/fibonacci`

-  uses the `context_functions` provided by `flowr` and run the flow whose root flow is defined in `./flowr/examples/fibonacci/root.toml`.
+  uses the `context_functions` provided by `flowrcli` and run the flow whose root flow is defined in `./flowr/examples/fibonacci/root.toml`.
   Do not pass in any arguments to the flow.
   - You should get a fibonacci series output to the terminal,
 - `echo "Hello" | flowc -C flowr/src/bin/flowrcli/context flowr/examples/reverse-echo` - This example reads from STDIN so we echo in